Andreesb/Selenium/FacebookLoginTests/README.md

 To get started with running the tests, follow these steps:

-1. Open the facebook_login.py file in a text editor.
+1. Open any of the tests in a text editor.

 2. In the log_file_path update the desired directory for the tests output.